 Thyme is a herb that guinea pigs can eat.
 You may be surprised to learn that thyme actually contains a ton of Vitamin C. It is right on par with bell peppers, and it even contains more Vitamin C than parsley.
 It’s high in fiber and low in sugar, making it a super healthy herb for guinea pigs.

 Unfortunately, thyme also contains incredibly high levels of calcium.
-Because of this, it should be fed in very small quantities, no more than once or twice a week.
+Because of this, it should be fed in very small quantities, no more than once a week.
 However, because it’s so nutrient-rich, guinea pigs can get a lot of Vitamin C and other benefits from eating thyme, even in very small amounts.

 Thyme is also a low-maintenance and easy-to-grow plant.
 If you have space in your garden, consider growing your own so you have a fresh supply of organic thyme for your piggy.
 Thyme is also a perennial plant, meaning it will keep growing back year after year with little ongoing care.

-Dill is another high calcium herb that you can add to your guinea pig’s menu from time to time.
+Dill is another high-calcium herb that you can add to your guinea pig’s menu from time to time.

 Despite being high in calcium, dill is an excellent source of Vitamin C and other nutrients.